agapow/simpleredcapbuilder/README.txt

 	% expand-redcap-schema -i dummytag myschema.csv

 Note that tags don't have to be quoted like list items in the repeat field.
 IN fact, if you do quote them, it would probably be difficult to pass the tag name on the commandline.

+Ini/config files are not nearly as powerful as the other formats for passing in external values.

 Almost inevitably, after writing this I find that someone else had the same thought: https://github.com/chop-dbhi/redcap-repeat.
 It looks like a much simpler and user-friendly solution, albeit not as powerful but suitable for many use cases.